notVoid3/cliappearance/README.md

 This options let you choose your buttons side.

 #### Layout
-This option let you choose the button or buttons in your layout. **Write them in the order that you want**.
+This option let you customize the buttons in your layout. **Write them in the desire order**.

 ### Exit
 > Do i have to explain this?